tybulut/lsmio/Developers.md

 ## Getting Started

-Setup your environment as explained in the [README](README.md) file.
+Set up your environment as explained in the [README](README.md) file.
 Also install the optional packages.

 ## Workflows

 Below are the workflow that are setup:

 ```
-1. .github/workflows/01-cmake-depend-all.yml
+.github/workflows/01-cmake-depend-all.yml
-2. .github/workflows/02-cmake-build-all.yml
+.github/workflows/02-cmake-build-all.yml
-3. .github/workflows/03-cmake-pkg-deb.yml
+.github/workflows/03-cmake-pkg-deb.yml
-4. .github/workflows/09-github-release.yml
+.github/workflows/09-github-release.yml
 ```

 ## Branching

-For each modification, each developer needs to create their own repo:
+For each modification, each developer needs to create their own branch using the below naming convention:
 ```
 <developer-id>/<custom name>
 ```